webrecorder/browsertrix-crawler/docs/docs/user-guide/dedupe.md

 #### With concurrent crawl support

-If the crawl was run with `--dedupeConcurrent`, and it is canceled/failed, the crawl is tracked in a list of removed crawls that should be purged.
-The crawl will be removed when the `indexer --remove` operation is performed.
+If the crawl was run with `--dedupeConcurrent` and is cancelled or fails, the crawl is tracked in a list of removed crawls that should be purged.
+The crawl's data will be removed from the index when the `indexer --remove` operation is performed.

-Since other crawl data may have been deduped against the failed crawl, it is possible that there is missing data, if the crawl is marked as dependency of another crawl.
+Since other crawl data may have been deduplicated against the failed crawl, it is possible that cancelled or failed crawls may result in missing data if the crawl is marked as dependency of another crawl.
 Rerunning the crawl may patch the missing data in this case.